alexandrahotti/Image-Analysis-and-Computer-Vision/README.md

 # Image Processing and Computer Vision
-Lab assignments for the course DD2423 Image Analysis and Computer Vision at KTH.
+Lab assignments for a course in Image Analysis and Computer Vision at KTH.

-## Assignment 1
+## Assignment 1 - Fourier transformations
 The first assignment in this course covers frequency analysis of image data via continuous and discrete Fourier transformations, designing smoothing filters for Gaussian convolutions, smoothing different kinds of noise via various filters and smoothing subsampled images.

 ### Excerpt of some results
 <p float="left" align='center'>